This Is Why Everyone Is Watching The O.C. Right Now

 Another thing I realized is that though I will forever be a Seth Cohen girl at heart — even though he really is a very toxic boy — I am extremely horny for Sandy.
 The eyebrows!
 The dad jokes!
 The bagels!
 Peter Gallagher really did that.

 AR: Though I may be extremely into high school shows now, I didn’t really watch many of them as an actual young person.
 I was too busy obsessively researching Supernatural.
-I’m deeply thankful I wasn’t given the chance for Seth to imprint on me at such an impressionable age (although I still date men exactly like him to this day).
+I’m deeply thankful I wasn’t given the chance for Seth to imprint upon my psyche at such an impressionable age (although I still date men exactly like him to this day).
 That inevitable crush would have owned my soul.

 Advertisement